Lars Petter Blikom explores the impact of manual labour on the overall operating costs in the orchard.

 Set aside a few hours to google farming robots.
 It’s really encouraging.
 They will spray and fertilize only in the necessary spots, they will prune, thin, and harvest.

 I just don’t want to own a robot.
 I really don’t.
 Because I know that in agriculture, everything breaks all the time.

 Farmers are awesome handymen.
 In general, they fix everything themselves.
 Mechanical and electrical failures?
 No problem.
 Hydraulics?
 No problem.
 Pumps and compressors?
 No problem.
 But a malfunctioning control system of a robot?

 Besides, how do you tell the robot where to go and what to do?
 And how do you know what it actually did after you think you told it to do something?
 I am sure it didn’t go to the pub for a pint, but did it spray correctly?
 Applied the right dosage at the right place?

 There are many great initiatives to develop robots for agriculture, but as before it will be up to the farmers to deploy them in the field.
-And to do that, there needs to be processes in place that give confidence in reliable execution of jobs in the field.
-There is very little room for mistakes, because as discussed before, the mistakes can’t be corrected until next year.
+And to do that, there needs to be processed in a place that gives confidence in the reliable execution of jobs in the field.
+There is very little room for mistakes because as discussed before, the mistakes can’t be corrected until next year.

 Farmers must therefore prepare.
 And the best way to prepare is to start developing the systems and models that connect farmers to robots in the future.
 And that preparing starts with reinventing how you gather, organize and use your data.